maliput/maliput_sparse/README.md

 `maliput_sparse` is a convenient package that provides several helpers for creating a maliput backend that is expected to be built on top of waypoints without any analytical model of the surface.

-By using the [builder API](https://maliput.readthedocs.io/en/latest/html/deps/maliput_sparse/html/builder_8h.html), the mathematical model is resolved under the hood so as the user don't have to dive into complex geometry calculations.
+By using the [builder API](https://maliput.readthedocs.io/en/latest/html/deps/maliput_sparse/html/builder_8h.html), the mathematical model is solved under the hood so the user doesn't have to dive into complex geometric calculations.

 **Note**: For full information about Maliput please visit [Maliput Documentation](https://maliput.readthedocs.io/en/latest/index.html).